• Skip to primary navigation

 Instructions

-5. Remove muffins from oven, cool in pan for 5 minutes, then cool on a wire cooling rack to room temperature.
+7. Remove muffins from oven, cool in pan for 5 minutes, then transfer to a wire cooling rack.

 Notes